Johnrev16/Evo-Scheduling/README.md

 # PRE-STEPS

-1. Create a folder in your Desktop to store the files.
+1. Create a folder in your Desktop to store all the .java and .csv files.
 2. Download the Choreographer Conflicts Google sheets in the Board folder as a .csv file.
 Rename the .csv file to something easy to type (e.g. fall-22)

 ![Screenshot 2024-01-07 at 4 32 14 PM](https://github.com/Johnrev16/Evo-Scheduling/assets/76535774/a04a578d-e775-4607-9eef-5c5121f377eb)